-The latest motorcycle and scooter registration, licensing and crash data is available on the Transport for NSW, NSW Centre for Road Safety website.
+The latest NSW motorcycle and scooter registration, licensing and crash data is available on the Transport for NSW, NSW Centre for Road Safety website.

 Detailed analysis is conducted by professional researchers and published from time to time.
 For example: